efabless/openlane2/docs/source/getting_started/newcomers/index.md

 ##### Power Distribution Network (PDN)

-A digital marco has a `PDN`.
-The `PDN` is resoponsible for power delievery to cells in the design.
-A macro's internal `PDN` is exposed through pins (similar to IO pins but much bigger) as an interface for integraion with another designs.
+A macro's Power Distribution Network (`PDN`) is resoponsible for the delivery of power to cells in the design.
+A macro's internal `PDN` is exposed through pins as an interface for integraion with another designs.
+These pins are similar to data IO pins but often much larger.

 Here is another an example of a macro that is fully integrated inside `Caravel`:

 TODO: insert screenshot of caravel user proejct example here higlighting the PDN.

-Our `PDN` of `User Project Wrapper` has to be configured to look like the figure shown above.
-This is done by a collection of variables which are resposible for controlling the shape, location and metal layers of the `PDN` pins offering the power interface of the macro:
+Our `PDN` of `Caravel User Project Wrapper` has to be configured to look like the figure shown above.
+This is done by using a collection of variables which are resposible for controlling the shape, location and metal layers of the `PDN` pins offering the power interface of the macro.

+Append the following varaibles to your configuration:

 ```json
     "FP_PDN_CORE_RING": 1,